auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Thus every result is tied to a very specific password guess.
 OPRFs are commonly used in password-authenticated key exchange (PAKE) protocols.

-Even though these salts normally remain secret, a sufficiently interested unauthenticated agent can detect when the salt changes, and this salt is not plausibly deniable when it gets stolen.
+Even though these salts remain secret in normal operation, a sufficiently interested unauthenticated agent can detect when the salt changes, and this salt is not plausibly deniable when it gets stolen.
 This is because an OPRF server reveals to unauthenticated agents something that is deterministically generated from a password attempt and the secret salt.

 This means the OPRF server enables those in possession of a purported salt for a given login name to easily verify if the salt is genuine, and enables those